dev-pa5an/Trading-Platform/README.md

 # Trading-Platform

-In the csv file orderType can vary between "bid" and "ask" only Inorder to constraint that, defining something like a namespace for that using enum
+In the CSV file, the orderType can vary between "bid" and "ask" only.
+To constrain that, we can define an enum within a namespace.

-Best way to do this is not to difine the enum class in the main function but add as a header
+The best practice is not to define the enum class in the main function but to add it as a header file.

-we have lot of data to analyze so we need a data structure to access these data introducing vectors
+Since we have a lot of data to analyze, we need a data structure to access these data, introducing vectors.

-Organize the OrderBookEntry class
+Let's organize the OrderBookEntry class with separate header and implementation files, OrderBookEntry.h and OrderBookEntry.cpp.
-OrderBookEntry.h and OrderBookEntry.cpp

-Refactoriing the functions - Encapsulation merkelMain.h and merkelMain.cpp
+We will also refactor the functions in merkelMain.h and merkelMain.cpp to improve encapsulation.